Turborepo

 It is not required to bundle to both cjs and esm.
 However, it is recommended, as it allows your package to be used in a wider variety of environments.

-If you run into errors by using main, module and types, take a look at the tsup docs (opens in a new tab).
+If you run into errors by using main, module and types, take a look at the tsup docs.

 Bundling is a complicated topic, and we don't have space here to cover everything!